QuTech-Delft/prosoftdev-research/episodes/gitlab.Rmd

 Good!
 This output confirms that the SSH key works as intended.
 We are now ready to push our work to the remote repository.

+&nbsp;

 ### Push local changes to a remote

 Now that authentication is setup, we can return to the remote.
-This command will push the changes from our local repository to the repository on GitHub:
+This command will push the changes from our local repository to the repository on GitLab:

 ```bash
 $ git push origin main